cogac/BachMatch/README.md

 Graduate students can use our program to find the best academic supervisor for their research projects.
 They enter their project title and a brief abstract, and the program searches a database of supervisors.
 The program then provides a list of the top 10 supervisors whose expertise best matches the student's research topic.
 This process ensures that students find the most relevant and suitable supervisors efficiently.

+## Datasets

+- BetruerFertig.csv: This file contains data about supervisors, including their area of expertise and a detailed description of their research topics.
+- extracted_abstracts.csv: This file contains data about students, including the title of their research project and an abstract.

 ## Structure